Process and methods

 An observational study with 2 or more groups (cohorts) of people with similar characteristics.
 One group has a treatment, is exposed to a risk factor or has a particular symptom and the other group does not.
 The study follows their progress over time and records what happens.

 The advisory group that considers the evidence and develops the recommendations, taking into account the views of stakeholders.
-NICE has standing committees (which work on multiple guidelines) and topic-specific committees (which are put together for a single guideline topic).
+NICE has standing committees (which work on multiple guidelines) and topic-specific committees (which are put together for a single guideline topic or to work on multiple guidelines within a topic area).
 Members include practitioners and professionals (both specialists and generalists, and/or academics), care providers and commissioners, people using health and care services and/or their family members or carers, or people from communities affected by the guideline.

 A member of the committee who leads committee meetings, and ensures that the committee keeps to the scope of the guideline, works collaboratively and adheres to NICE's equality policy and principles on social value judgements.
 The chair completes the equality impact assessment with the developer at scoping and final guideline stages, approves the draft guideline for consultation, and advises the developer on responses to comments from registered stakeholders.